Dreamworker is a retired educator who spent 26 years teaching in both middle and high schools nationwide.

-These retirees are the lucky ones, but there is no rhyme or reason as to why they’ve been blessed this way.
+These retirees are the lucky ones, but there seems to be no rhyme or reason as to why they’ve been blessed this way.

-So it appears that doing a good job of nurturing loved ones has provided them with a good support system and “luck of the draw” is what has helped them do well physically and financially in their later years.
+Probably, doing a good job of nurturing loved ones has provided them with a good support system, and “luck of the draw” helped them do well physically and financially in their later years.

 The Real Truth

-While TV ads and retirement magazines would have you believe that life in retirement is fun this is only true for people who planned well, are financially secure, have productive social lives and are relatively healthy.
+TV ads and retirement magazines would have you believe that life in retirement is fun, but this seems to be true only for people who planned well, are financially secure, have productive social lives and are relatively healthy.

 For most, retirement represents a gradual decline in health that continually limits their ability to be independent and do the things they’d like to do.

-Thus the way to avoid problems that come directly from the act of retiring is to plan well and stay as active as possible.
+Thus the way to avoid problems that come directly from the act of retiring may be to plan well and stay as active as possible.